section-engineering-education/engineering-education/content/articles/docker-machine/index.md

 ### Introduction
-Typically, we create services that run in containers which we then subsequently access via the localhost.
+Typically, we create services that run in containers which we then subsequently access via the local host.
 Docker machine brings a new way of managing and accessing these services.
-It allows developers to create docker engines on the virtual hosts which are then exposed via a specified port.
+It allows developers to create docker engines on the virtual hosts, then exposing them via a specified port.

-In this tutorial, I will walk you through the concept of docker machine and discuss how it exposes its services running in the virtual machine.
+In this tutorial, I will walk you through the concept of docker-machine and discuss how it exposes its services running in the virtual machine.

 ### Table of contents
 - [Introduction](#introduction)